 A certification body must have at least one Lead Auditor.
-Lead Auditors at a minimum must:
+Lead Auditors for forest management certification at a minimum must:

-- have a Bachelor's Degree in Forestry2 or other relevant discipline with at least 3 years of experience in forest management and/or the timber industry manufacturing supply chains; - have completed at least 2 audits, 1 of which one is as Lead Auditor3.
+- have a Bachelor's Degree in Forestry4 or related discipline with at least 3 years of experience in forest management and/or the timber industry; - have completed at least 2 audits.
+1 of which one is as Lead Auditor5.